By JOHN TIERNEY

-The current issue of the journal Science contains a proposal to slow global warming that is extraordinary for a couple of reasons:
+The current issue of the journal Science contains a proposal to slow global warming that is extraordinary for a couple of reasons:1.
+In theory, it would help people living in poor countries now, instead of mainly benefiting their descendants.

 2. In practice, it might actually work.